gowthamvadisetti/Compilers-Project/project/README.md

 ```
 cd project
-make
-bin/rubyc test/test1.rb
+./myruby test/test1.rb
 ```

-This will generate a IR file in the same folder with name test1.ir
+This will print the output of the ruby program directly in the terminal

 After testing run ```make clean``` to remove the binaries